 Once the New Project dialog box appears (figure 14)

-Since this is the very first project your are creating, you are also creating a new solution folder on your storage device (most likely your C: hard disk drive) to contain
+On the Configure your new project screen (figure 15) type in the name of your project.
+If this is the very first project your are creating, you are also creating a new solution folder on your storage device (most likely your C: hard disk drive) to contain

 MSDN: Creating Solutions and Projects

 ⇑ Table of Contents

 The most common way to open a Visual Studio project is to locate the .sln file which links to the project and double-click on it.
 Usually the .sln file is in the solution folder which contains the project folder shown in figure 15.